Using uenvs¶

-Uenv provide full software stacks that provide specific applications, or programming/development environments.
-Uenv are SquashFS images, a compressed file that contains a directory tree.
-The squashfs image of a uenv is a directory that contains all of the software provided by the uenv, along with useful meta data.
+A uenv provides full software stacks that provide specific applications, or programming/development environments.
+They are stored as SquashFS images, a compressed file that contains a directory tree.
+The SquashFS image of a uenv is a directory that contains all of the software provided by the uenv, along with useful meta data.

 When you use uenv start, uenv run, or use the --uenv flag with Slurm, the SquashFS file is mounted at the mount location for the uenv, which is most often /user-environment.